Opportunity to Order Validation in CRM – When Is a Deal Really Closed-Won?

 - Build an approval stage before transitioning to Closed-Won.
 Rather than have a rep closing his/her own opportunity, direct it to an order validation team and have them transition it to Closed-Won when everything is OK.
 For example, when modifying a standard Salesforce opportunity add a new stage with 99% probability:

-- When using CPQ, move as many checks as possible to quote validation
+- When using CPQ, move as many checks as possible to the quote validation stage.

 Order-level validation assumes that the cleanup will take place after opportunity has been closed-won.